-Sea level rise models show that climate change science is hard
+Sea level rise models show ins&outs of climate change science

 A tale of two maps contrasted CO2 emission by country and over time, in simple yet visually compelling bubble animations.
 Tech posts on my pro channel detail the means to do so: here we’ll post open data web maps, and the contrast will be in the modelling used to derive three maps.

 I have blogged on East Anglian geo-history for almost a decade, initially to provide open source maps based on open data for the now defunct Fenlands Heritage Environment Project.